 Bob Dylan once wrote the “answer my friend, is blowing in the wind.”
 Only in this case, the proverbial winds were political.

-Why did Nixon the anti-communist become the man who recognized the largest communist country on earth?
+Why did Nixon, the ardent anti-communist, become the man who recognized the largest communist country on earth?
 The answer is simple.
 By the 1970s, the political winds had shifted.
 So Richard Nixon shifted too.

 In 1971, Nixon was trailing for reelection against some of the prospective Democratic candidates.
 Trailing in those early polls, he opened the door to China to serve his reelection needs first and foremost.